mmichael0413/foliage/README.md

 }
 ```

 __Layout__: Any __major__ structural layout concerns.
-General placement of items (later referred to as _organisims_ or _molecules_) within a page should be done here.
+General placement of items (later referred to as _organisms_ or _molecules_) within a page should be done here.
 There's a subtle different between high-level placement, versus low-level padding, margin, or internal structure between our smaller components.
 In other words, these styles should be very high-level and may be relatively small compared to the other sections.

-__Modules__: Descrete components within a page.
+__Modules__: Discrete components within a page.
 Navigation items, form widgets, footers, etc.,  all count as modules.
 If using [Sass][sass], Each module should be contained within its' own .scss file.

 __State__: Any rules which augment or override existing rules.
 Some examples could include classes which mark a section as 'collapsed', 'active', 'clicked', etc. SMACCS makes a distinction between _global_ and _module-specific_ rules; specifically, global state rules should be in their own structural section, whereas states that apply to a module should be located within or alongside the module (e.g. within the module file).